williamdemeo/ripon/PITCHME.md

 ### What is functional programming?

-+ FP is a programming paradigm or "style of programming"
++ FP is a programming paradigm or
+  "style of programming"

-+ In comparison to "imperative" or "procedural" programs, *functional programs* tend to be more
++ In comparison to *imperative* or *procedural* programs, functional programs tend to be more
   1. reliable
   2. scalable
   3. parallelizable

 ---

-### What is functional programming?

-+ What gives FP these nice features?
+### What gives FP these nice features?

-  + Immutability -> referential transparency -> data sharing -> sound logic
++ Immutability ~~> referential transparency ~~> data sharing ~~> sound logic

 + Often we can rigorously prove that a functional program is correct!

 ---